pydoit/doit/doc/reference.rst

 targets:
   - Optional field
   - type: list of strings
-  - each item is file-path relative to the dodo file
+  - each item is file-path relative to the dodo file (accepts both files and folders)

+setup:
+ - Optional field
+ - type: object with methods 'setup' and 'cleanup'